Does Gumroad issue form 1099-K and 1099-MISC?

 Please use the 1099s as a marker, not as an end-all-be-all.

 If there's some obvious mistake in Form 1099 like:

 - Payee Name or TIN is incorrect

 - Should've been filed as a business but was filed as an individual

-- There's a huge difference between the actual and reported earnings
+- Huge difference between the actual and reported earnings

-Please report us such discrepancies at email@example.com from the email ID registered with your Gumroad account.
-We will work with our payment processor and file for a correction asap!
+Please report such discrepancies using the 'Contact Us' form linked below from the email ID registered with your Gumroad account.
+We will work with our payment processor and file for a correction ASAP.